 Review

-The 7th regular session of the Commission shall, taking into account the advice of the 6th SC or inter-sessional SC advice, determine whether the exploratory fishing programme may continue
+The 8th regular session of the Commission shall, taking into account the advice of the 7th SC or inter-sessional SC advice, determine the level of TAC for the second and third fishing year, and whether the exploratory fishing programme may continue

-The 98th regular session of the Commission shall, taking into account the advice of the 7th Scientific Committee or inter-sessional SC advice, determine whether the final year of the exploratory fishing programme may proceed.
+The 9th regular session of the Commission shall, taking into account the advice of the 8th Scientific Committee or inter-sessional SC advice, determine the level of TAC for the third fishing year and whether the final year of the exploratory fishing programme may proceed.

-This CMM shall expire in September 2021
+This CMM shall expire in September 2021.